 CONFLICT OF INTEREST DECLARATION

-To be signed by you and the consultant and submitted with your application for Specialized Business Planning Services (SBPS).
-These guidelines apply to consultants and their subcontractors.
+To be signed by the consultant and submitted with your application for Planning and Assessment of Value-Added Enterprises (PAVE).
+These guidelines apply to consultants and their sub-contractors.
+These guidelines apply to consultants and their sub-contractors.